 Coworking spaces started to become popular more than 10 years ago.
 About 20 years ago there were only some computer clubs where you could come to play games, visit some forums, do research, and check email.
 Later, they transformed into comfortable clubs with tea, coffee, snacks, puffs on the floor, etc. Most of them don’t need to offer any computers — you come with your own.
-Coworking is the whole new system of learning, working, and communicating.
-Many small it-teams decided not to rent standard offices and started working in coworking, renting several tables or a separate room.
-It became a popular and economic solution for many teams, and, as everything new and popular touched the student lives.
+Coworking is a whole new system of learning, working, and communicating.
+Many small IT teams decided not to rent standard offices and started working in coworking, renting several tables or a separate room.
+It became a popular and economical solution for many teams, and, as everything new and popular touched the student lives.
 In this article, we want to talk about the pros and cons of coworking spaces for students.
 Should all campuses have them?
 Should students use public/commercial coworking spaces more?
 Do coworking spaces help to focus on studies or, conversely, do they come with too many harmful distractions?
 Let’s get to the bottom of this now.

 Pros of Coworking Spaces for Students

 Are you still hesitating whether to try that new coworking space around the corner?
 Here are some “pros” for that decision.

 Change of scenery.
 It is always nice to let your brain work in a new environment, as it helps you to get fresh ideas, get inspired by other people, and have some fresh air even on your way.
 By the way, when was the last time you actually left your apartment?